Resonance fluorescence of noisy systems: Results

 Correspondingly, the Lorentzian features located at the spectral positions $\re\omega_j$ will be labeled by $L_0$, $\ldots$, $L_3$, respectively.
 Both $\omega_0-\omega_\mathrm{L}$ and $\omega_1-\omega_\mathrm{L}$ are purely imaginary, corresponding to resonant peaks.

-The positions of the spectral features ($\re\omega_j$) as a function of the switching rate $\beta$, calculated from Eqs.~(\ref{eq:bieguny0})--(\ref{eq:bieguny23}) are shown in Fig.~\ref{fig:bieguny}(a) for $\overline{\Delta}=0$.
+The positions of the spectral features ($\re\omega_j$) as a function of the switching rate $\beta$, calculated from fEqs.~(\ref{eq:bieguny0})--(\ref{eq:bieguny23}), are shown in Fig.~\ref{fig:bieguny}(a) for $\overline{\Delta}=0$.
 Currently, we focus on symmetric switching, $x=0$, represented by solid lines.
 Apart from the resonant (central) features $L_0$ and $L_1$ the system in the slow switching limit shows two side peaks $L_2$ and $L_3$.
 Their positions evolve from $\omega_{\mathrm{L}}\pm\Delta_0/2$ (the locations of the transition energy) in the quasi-static limit towards $\omega_{\mathrm{L}}$, undergoing a qualitative transition at $\beta=\Delta_0/2$, where the characteristic frequencies collapse to a single value of $\omega = \omega_{\mathrm{L}}$.
+Hence, at $\beta=\Delta_0/2$ the RF spectrum changes its form from three lines to a single line.
 This resembles the properties of a damped harmonic system.
 Here, however, the transition is driven by the switching rate of the noise instead of the damping magnitude, with the cases of slow and fast noise corresponding to the underdamped and overdamped regimes, respectively.
 According to Eqs.~(\ref{eq:bieguny0})--(\ref{eq:bieguny23}), changing the laser detuning does not affect the spectral positions of the lines $L_2$ and $L_3$ (with respect to the fixed transition energy), while the lines $L_0$ and $L_1$ follow the frequency of the laser.
 The broadening of the spectral features, $|\im\omega_j|$, is presented in in Fig.~\ref{fig:bieguny}(b), where we set the instrumental broadening $\Gamma=0$, keep the color coding from Fig.~\ref{fig:bieguny}(a), and omit the $L_0$ peak that has zero width.
-It follows from Eqs.~(\ref{eq:bieguny0})--(\ref{eq:bieguny23}) that the widths are independent of the mean detuning $\overline{\Delta}=0$.
+It follows from Eqs.~(\ref{eq:bieguny0})--(\ref{eq:bieguny23}) that the widths are independent of the mean detuning $\overline{\Delta}$.
 As follows directly from Eq.~\eqref{eq:bieguny1}, the resonant peak is broadened by $2\beta$ and becomes unbroadened (corresponding to purely elastic scattering) in the quasi-static limit.
 The side peaks are symmetric in the slow switching regime, with the broadening decreasing to $\gamma/2$ in the quasi-static limit.
 In the fast regime, when they take the same spectral location, one of them is narrowing asymptotically as $\gamma/2+O[(\Delta_0/\beta)^2]$, while the other one is broadening asymptotically as $2\beta+\gamma/2$.